 Note, though, that using network cables to link the hubs — a practice called “wired backhaul” — is by far the best for a mesh system.

-Signal loss: Wireless mesh’s biggest drawback
+Signal loss: The biggest drawback of wireless mesh

 When you wirelessly link dual-band Wi-Fi broadcasters together, you will have to deal with signal degradation over distance and a phenomenon called signal loss.